BIO-101 Basic Biological Concepts

 BIO-316 Conservation Biology

 A discipline comprising pure and applied science, which focuses on the preservation of biological diversity.
 Focus implicitly recognizes that preserving the genetic and ecological features of a species requires preservation of that species' niche.
 Topics include food web organization, spatial heterogeneity and disturbance, consequences of small population size and inbreeding, captive propagation, demographics of population growth, and species reintroduction and management.
-Prerequisite: Environmental Studies 211.
+Prerequisite: Environmental Studies 211 or BIO 111.

 BIO-320 Development Biology